upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

     └── ...
 ```

-This structure works well for simple APIs that have a definition (XRD) and single implementation (1 composition) that are all defined locally in the folder structure and will be bundled in this configuration.
+This structure works well for basic APIs that have a definition (XRD) and single implementation (1 composition) that are all defined locally in the folder structure and will be bundled in this configuration.

 We recommend this folder structure because it improves human readability, not because Crossplane depends on a certain folder structure.
-The folder structure does not affect Crossplane’s ability to build a package since all .yaml files are flattened during the build process.
+The folder structure doesn't affect Crossplane’s ability to build a package since all .YAML files are flattened during the build process.

 {{< hint "important" >}}
 👉 Be careful to avoid placing .yaml files in your configuration's directory tree that you **don't** want Crossplane to parse.
 This can cause builds to unintendly break because Crossplane will attempt to ingest **all** .yaml files.
 {{< /hint >}}

-### Advanced layout: nested compositions
+### Advanced layout: Nested compositions

 As we discuss in docs for building compositions, compositions can be nested and/or they can have multiple implementations.
 The same folder structure still applies and would look like the following: